iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 ## Storing and sharing

 You can upload DVC-tracked data or model files with `dvc push`, so they're safely stored [remotely].
-This also means they can be retrieved on other environments later with `dvc pull`.
+This also means that they can be retrieved on other environments later with `dvc pull`.
 First, we need to set up a remote storage
 location: